Frequently Asked Questions¶

 We recommend to use Microsoft Visual Studio 14 (2015) or newer to compile SimpleITK.

 The testing data is not stored in the SimpleITK repository or as part of the source code.
 It is mirrored on several data repositories on the web.

 If you have obtained the source code from the git repository, it should be downloaded as part of the build process via the CMake ExternalData module.

-If you have downloaded a tar-ball of the source code there should be an accompanying “SimpleITKData” tar-ball available, which contains the external data.
+You can download a tar-ball of the “SimpleITKData” for a release from the GitHub Assets, which contains the external data.
 It should populate the .ExternalData subdirectory of the SimpleITK source code directory when extracted.